Select Language

 Who is the best person to contact with general questions about my child?

-Your child's form tutor and Assistant or Head of Key Stage are the primary points of contact.
 If your concern is about an individual subject, then we ask that you contact your child's classroom teacher, followed by the subject leader.
-However, if your concern is about school or more than one subject, we would recommend you speak to the tutor and then Head of Key Stage.
+However, if your concern is about school or more than one subject, we would recommend you speak to your child's tutor and then the relevant Assistant/Head of Key Stage.

 If you are still concerned, or you have not been able to resolve a concern, then we recommend you speak to Mr Toghill, Assistant Head, for concerns relating to Year 7; Year 8; Year 9.
 For concerns relating to Year 10 and/or Year 11, then Mr Love, Head of School; and for concerns in the Sixth Form, you should contact Mr Hollidge, Assistant Head (Sixth Form).